- Why Can’t I Attach Files in Gmail?

 Fix 8: Disable any browser extensions or add-ons

-If you have several extensions or add-ons, one or two of them could affect Gmail’s functionality.
-Try disabling them one by one to check which extension might be causing the problem of being unable to attach files in Gmail.
+Try disabling them one by one to check the extensions that might be causing the problem of being unable to attach files in Gmail.
+Here’s how to do it:

 Windows 10/11 (8, 7, Vista, XP)

-If a browser extension prevents you from attaching files to your emails, here’s a solution: you can go incognito and sign into your Gmail account.
+If a browser extension is the reason you are unable to attach files in Gmail, you can go incognito and sign into your Gmail account.

 Once you’ve opened your Gmail account in an incognito window, try sending an email with an attachment again.
 If the problem persists, try the next method.

-- Run a thorough scan of your computer using reputable antivirus or anti-malware software like Auslogics Anti-Malware.
+To be sure the problem is not caused by malware, you should run a thorough scan of your computer.
+We recommend you use a reputable antivirus or anti-malware software like Auslogics Anti-Malware.

 Fix 12: Update your drivers